-UL Chemical Safety and Georgia Institute of Technology release pioneering 3D printing research
+Underwriters Laboratories Chemical Safety and Georgia Institute of Technology Release Pioneering 3D Printing Research

 Studies identify a potential health risk from emissions released from 3D printers

-ATLANTA -- Today, UL Chemical Safety and the Georgia Institute of Technology, also known as Georgia Tech, announced a body of research that explored the impact of 3D printing on indoor air quality.
+The Chemical Insights Research Institute at Underwriters Laboratories and the Georgia Institute of Technology, also known as Georgia Tech, announced today a body of research that explores the impact of 3D printing on indoor air quality.

-Following an in-depth, two-year research period with Georgia Tech, UL Chemical Safety found that many desktop 3D printers generate ultrafine particles (UFPs) while in operation.
+Following an in-depth, two-year research period with Georgia Tech, Chemical Insights found that many desktop 3D printers generate ultrafine particles (UFPs) while in operation.
 UFPs may pose a health concern since they are the size of nanoparticles and may be inhaled and penetrate deep into the human pulmonary system.

 The research also revealed that more than 200 different volatile organic compounds (VOCs), many of which are known or suspected irritants and carcinogens, are also released while 3D printers are in operation.

-"Following our series of studies – the most extensive to date on 3D printer emissions – we are recommending additional investments in scientific research and product advancement to minimize emissions, and increased user awareness so safety measures can be taken," Marilyn Black, vice president and senior technical adviser at UL, said.
+"Following our series of studies – the most extensive to date on 3D printer emissions – we are recommending additional investments in scientific research and product advancement to minimize emissions, and increased user awareness so safety measures can be taken," Marilyn Black, vice president and senior technical adviser, said.

 To fully understand the impact of the chemical and particle emissions on health, Black advocates for a complete risk assessment that factors in dose and personal sensitivity considerations.